department-of-veterans-affairs/ves-event-bus-developer-portal/docs/intro-to-eda.md

 ## An opinionated conduit

 We often refer to the Enterprise Event Bus team as an opinionated conduit between event consumers and producers across the VA ecosystem.
-That’s because our research, hands-on experience, and deep knowledge of [Apache Kafka best practices](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/ADR/ADR%20event%20design.md) have led us to definite opinions regarding:
+That’s because our research, hands-on experience, and deep knowledge of [Apache Kafka best practices](https://github.com/department-of-veterans-affairs/VES/blob/master/research/Event%20Bus/Engineering/ADR/ADR%20event%20design.md) have led us to definite opinions regarding:
 * the type of events that best fit an _Enterprise_ Event Bus architecture (more on that below)
 * the choice of technologies with which we implement the Enterprise Event Bus across different contexts of use
-* and the most suitable infrastructure for implementing it
+* and the most suitable infrastructure for implementing it.

 These enable us to provide producers and consumers with clear guidance to and assist with onboarding and learning about the underlying technologies.